bartbialek4/CultureDatabase/README.md

 # CultureDatabase
 CultureDatabase is a GUI application that allows users to store and manage information about their favorite books, songs, movies, and artists.

+# Description
-**Description** is a desktop application built with Python, designed to help users organize and manage their favorite media in one place.
+**CultureDatabase** is a desktop application built with Python, designed to help users organize and manage their favorite media in one place.
 This application features an intuitive graphical user interface created with the `tkinter` library and uses `sqlite3` as its database backend to ensure reliable data storage.

 ## Key Features